taranasus/TaraHUDVitureXR/README.md

 1. "Display Green Box" - Shows the green "ONLINE" indicator on the glasses
 2. "Hide Green Box" - Hides the green "ONLINE" indicator on the glasses
-3. "3D Mode" toggle - Switches between 2D and 3D display modes
+3. Status indicator - Shows "2D Mode Only" to indicate the display mode
 4. Status text - Shows information about connections and current state

 ## SDK Documentation